author

 About the author

-Sidney Gilpin was a 19th-century English editor and writer remembered chiefly for collecting and presenting the poetry and song traditions of Cumberland and the Lake Country.
-He is credited with editing The Songs and Ballads of Cumberland in 1866 and later The Songs and Ballads of Cumberland and the Lake Country, works that brought together regional ballads, dialect poems, notes, and biographical sketches of local writers.
+Sidney Gilpin was a 19th-century English editor and writer associated with Cumberland, in the north-west of England.
+He is remembered above all for compiling The Songs and Ballads of Cumberland and later The Songs and Ballads of Cumberland and the Lake Country, collections that brought together regional poetry, ballads, dialect writing, notes, and biographical sketches.